NoharOSP/Perfect_Works_Build/README.md

 ### Battle arena:

-The large roster makes balancing this entire minigame unfeasible, although everyone will be improved however possible.
-That being said, the heroes' Gears have been do have a slight bias, especially Fei's and Rico's for the main story.
-The objective is to balance the mechanics more than the roster to stop exploits only certain characters can abuse, while keeping their strength otherwise intact.
-Damage was redistributed for most Gears to help make strings consistent without sacrificing damage, and have Enders do full damage.
+Everyone will be improved however possible, although the large roster makes balancing the entire minigame unfeasible.
+That being said, the heroes' Gears do have some bias, especially Fei's and Rico's, for the main story.
+The goal is to balance the mechanics more than the roster to stop exploits only certain characters can abuse, while keeping their strength otherwise intact.
+Damage was redistributed for most Gears to help make strings consistent without sacrificing damage, and have enders do full damage.
 Some attacks were adjusted based on their speed so that one move wouldn't outright be better than the other.
 It may not be well-balanced, but it's more than how it originally was.

 #### Gameplay Changes
 - The half-second cooldown after completing a String has been removed; tapping L1 or Circle still lets you buffer an attack immediately afterward.
 - The combo counter now only applies for projectiles with the limit remaining 4 hits.
 - Accumulated stun cap raised from 38 to 80, stun from melee damage raised from 120% to 220%, and projectile stun raised from 60% to 100%.
-Drain remains one point every frame to effectively halve the rate of decay.
+Drain remains one point every tick to effectively halve the rate of decay.
 Hitstun is unchanged.
 - Projectiles hitting from behind do 150% damage from 200%, and Guarding will now halve that.
 - The Heat drain for desert-immune Gears has been halved to give it the normal moving penalty while over sand rather than none at all.
 Planned Changes (Not yet implemented)